ProofHub/api_v1/sections/topics.md

 **Attaching files**

 Attaching files to a topic requires both the token and the name of the attachment.
 The token is obtained from the [Create attachments]( https://github.com/sdplabs/proofhub-api/blob/master/sections/attachemnts.md#create-attachment) endpoint, which you must hit first before creating an upload.
 The name parameter must be a valid filename with an extension.
 Multiple attachments are allowed.
+Set folder to `0` if you don't want to upload file in any folder.

 ```json
 {